KDH man arrested, charged in Saturday night shooting that injured another KDH man out on bond

 Drake’s arrest warrant was dated Sunday, Nov.
 30, with Saturday, Nov.
 29, listed as the date of offense.

 Drake posted his $15,000 unsecured bond on Sunday at 9:07 p.m., with the arrest warrant having been returned served just minutes prior to that, at 9:03 p.m., according to online court records.
-He is scheduled to appear in Dare County District Court on Tuesday morning.
+He appeared in Dare County District Court on Tuesday, waived his rights to counsel and is next scheduled to appear in court on Dec.
+18.

 Residents had shared observations of multiple police vehicles and crime scene tape around E Lake Drive shortly before midnight on Saturday on social media.